2dcl/2dcl/docs/guides/scene_creation.md

 Once you're happy with your scene, you can run `2dcl build`.

-You can now copy the contents of the build folder to a folder called `2dcl` wherever you have the existing code for the 3d version of the scene:
+You can now copy the contents of the build folder to a folder called `2dcl` wherever you have the existing code for the 3d version of the scene and then call:

-`cp -rf build ../my_decentraland_scene/2dcl`

-and then call

 `dcl deploy --skip-build --skip-version-checks`